researchstudio-sat/webofneeds/webofneeds/won-docker/deploy/local_build/README.md

 ```

 When starting for the first time, run the `deploy.sh`bash script:
-It will create a volume for the postgres container (required)
+It will create a volume for the mongodb and postgres container (required)
 ```
 ./deploy.sh
 ```